Expanding the Native Department

 New Zealand Maori Council

 The Maori Welfare Act 1962 created a four-tier permanent consultative body for Māori, with Māori committees, tribal executives, district councils and a national Maori Council.

 Simplifying Māori land ownership

-The Maori Affairs Act 1953 aimed to help Māori to achieve equality through economic development, by removing tribal ownership, ‘a communal way of life, according to which land was owned by tribes’.
-Instead, Māori land was to be owned by ‘one person or by a comparatively small group of substantial owners with whom it is easy to deal’.2 Under the Maori Affairs Amendment Act 1967, Māori land owned by no more than four people was reclassified as ‘European land’.
+The Maori Affairs Act 1953 aimed to help Māori achieve equality through economic development, by removing tribal ownership, ‘a communal way of life, according to which land was owned by tribes’.
+Instead, Māori land was to be owned by ‘one person or by a comparatively small group of substantial owners with whom it is easy to deal’.2 Under the Maori Affairs Amendment Act 1967, Māori land owned by four or fewer people was reclassified as ‘European land’.
 These changes made it easier to alienate remaining areas of tribal land, and Māori were outraged by them.
 A new generation who had been raised and educated in the cities realised they were in danger of losing one of the foundations of their Māoritanga.